 Human trafficking is the business of stealing freedom for profit.
-In some cases, traffickers trick, defraud or physically force victims into providing commercial sex.
+In some cases, traffickers trick, defraud or physically force victims into selling sex.
 In others, victims are lied to, assaulted, threatened or manipulated into working under inhumane, illegal or otherwise unacceptable conditions.
 It is a multi-billion dollar criminal industry that denies freedom to 24.9 million people around the world.

 Recognizing potential red flags and knowing the indicators of human trafficking is a key step in identifying more victims and helping them find the assistance they need.
-To request help or report suspected human trafficking, call the National Human Trafficking Hotline at 1-888-373-7888 or text "help" to BeFree (233733).

 Human trafficking Hollywood-style looks a lot like kidnapping.
 The reality is much more complicated.

 At any given time, the U.S. Congress is working on legislation that would affect human trafficking from any number of angles.
 Polaris is active in coalitions supporting both structural overhauls of major systems, such as temporary work visas, and on individual, trafficking-specific bills to support survivors and hold traffickers accountable.